Doctoral Internship Training Program

 Vacation

+As Psychology Interns you receive 10 vacation days.
 You need to request vacation time in advance by sending your supervisor and the Training Director an e-mail listing the particular dates for approval.
 Once approved, you are responsible for marking yourself out in Titanium and for managing your client schedule, so that clinical needs of clients can be covered in your absence.
-You are required to save at least 5 vacation days to be used at the end of your internship experience to facilitate ease of job search and transition.
+You are required to save five vacation days to be used at the end of your internship experience to facilitate ease of job search and transition.

-If you are ill, you are encouraged to call off.
-However, it is to your advantage to work as many days as possible in order to accumulate the hours of clinical and training experience that you need to complete the 2000-hour internship.
-In the event that you are out of the office due to an unplanned need, such as illness or an emergency, it is your responsibility to call/text your supervisor, as well as call and leave a message for the front office staff (513-556-0648) before 8:00 am to inform them of your absence and ask that they inform your clients, and anyone with whom you had a meeting that day.
-The front office staff will cancel your appointments for the day, so please be sure to keep your client contact information and other appointments updated regularly in Titanium.
-Please be sure when you contact the front office staff that you inform them of any higher risk clients on your schedule that day so that they can offer services with the Counselor On Duty, if needed.
+In the event that you need to call out of the office due to an unplanned need, such as illness or an emergency, it is your responsibility to call/text your supervisor, text the training director, as well as call and leave a message for the administrative staff (513-556-0648) before 8:00 am to inform them of your absence and ask that they inform your clients, and anyone with whom you had a meeting that day.
+The administrative staff will cancel your appointments for the day, so please be sure to keep your client contact information and other appointments updated regularly in Titanium.
+Please be sure when you contact the administrative staff that you inform them of any higher risk clients on your schedule that day so that they can offer services with the Counselor On Duty, if needed.

 Holidays